-\NOTE: Arrest or conviction of a misdemeanor (excluding minor traffic violations) arrest or conviction of a felony could inhibit a student's eligibility to take the licensing exam(s) required by the profession.
+NOTE: Arrest or conviction of a misdemeanor (excluding minor traffic violations) or felony could inhibit a student's eligibility to take the licensing exam(s) required by the profession.
 Early notification to the appropriate board is required.

 - Submit a completed application and application fee; - Be at least 18 years of age; - Submit an official copy of your high school transcript or high school equivalent scores; - Submit official college transcripts, if applicable; - Meet the following assessment requirements: